Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/StronglyConnectedComponent.rst

 The input should be a directed graph in compressed sparse row (CSR) format.
 The result will return a vertex list with each vertex value containing the lowest vertex id in the SCC.

-Implemention
+Implementation
 ===========

-The detail algorithm implemention is shown as the figure below:
+The detail algorithm implementation is shown in the following figure:

 .. image:: /images/SCC_kernel.png
    :alt: Figure 1 Top Diagram of SCC